Talking about music

 - have an understanding of the general discourse around ‘music criticism’, ‘culture in the media’ and ‘music and language’ — and, just as important, have bold original ideas to bring to the table

-- be willing to be an active and committed part of a team working to create radio content as well as work individually writing texts
+- are willing to be an active and committed part of a team working to create radio content as well as work individually writing texts

-Course Directors have professional experience in new music journalism and broadcasting for amongst others the BBC, Guardian, Wire Magazine, Opera.
+Both course directors have decades of professional experience in new music journalism and broadcasting for (amongst others) the BBC, “Guardian”, “The Wire”, “Opera” et al.

 The course will be taught in English.

-The selected participants receive after the end of the application period a form by which the recognition of the project can be organized individually at the home university already in advance.
+Applicants will be notified in February 2020.
+Online booking for this course will be opened afterwards to the chosen participants.
+They can receive a form by which the recognition of the project can be organized individually at their home university already in advance.